- Only users with ‘Owner’ or ‘Builder’ status are able to activate Auto Translate features.

 - Navigate to the 'Translate' tab within the engagement.

 Note: The languages available here are dependent on what you selected for the Multilingual feature on your Project Overview.
 You can turn off a language option for an engagement on an individual basis.

 5. If only English is selected (as above) you will not see the Auto-Translation section.
 Select the languages you would like to Auto Translate to and click 'Save' in the bottom left hand corner.

 7. At the top of the page you should also see that a grey box with 'Editing Language' with a language and dropdown arrow next to it has appeared.
 This is where you can select from your chosen languages to manually edit the content on those pages (e.g. if you want to correct something from the auto-translate).
 If you run auto translation and then edit or add additional content to the English version of your engagement, you will have to rerun auto translation so that the new content is translated into your selected languages.

-11. When it is completed you will receive an email like this.
+11. When the Auto-Translation is completed, you will receive an email like this.
 It will include any content that could not be translated so you can address this.
 Often these are names of people or places, companies, numbers, or words that are the same between the two languages (e.g. "No" in English and Spanish).

 12. You can then return to the Engagement, change the status to 'Active', click 'Save', then 'Preview'.

-13. In the top left corner of your Engagement Preview you will see the Language Selector.
+13. In the top right corner of your Engagement Preview you will see the Language Selector.
 Click on this to choose the Language you would like to see the Auto Translate in.